Visit the Château de Grimaud

-Nestled in the picturesque hills of the Var, Château de Grimaud invites you on a captivating journey through medieval history and architecture.
+Nestled in the heart of the picturesque Var hills, Château de Grimaud invites you on a captivating journey through medieval history and architecture.
 This historic gem, perched majestically on a promontory, offers breathtaking views over the Provencal countryside and is a living testimony to centuries gone by.
 Just a stone’s throw from our campsite in Port-Grimaud, the Château de Grimaud is waiting to be discovered during your stay.

 The fabulous history of Château de Grimaud

 Built on foundations dating back to the High Middle Ages, the Château de Grimaud bears witness to the evolution of military architecture and seigniorial life over the centuries.
-Its initial construction, in the 11th century, was the work of the monks of Saint-Victor de Marseille.
-This fortified castle played a strategic role in the defense of the region, dominating the Garde valley and offering a breathtaking view of the Gulf of Saint-Tropez.
+Its initial construction, dating back to the 11th century, was the work of the monks of Saint-Victor de Marseille.
+This fortified castle played a strategic role in the defense of the region, dominating the Garde valley and offering an unobstructed view of the Gulf of Saint-Tropez.

-Classified as a historic monument, the Château de Grimaud has been the focus of restoration campaigns since the 1980s.
+Classified as a historical monument, the Château de Grimaud has benefited from restoration campaigns since the 1980s.
 Indeed, conservation and restoration efforts have been undertaken to preserve this historic heritage.
-Today, Château de Grimaud is a major cultural site, attracting visitors eager to discover its fascinating history and immerse themselves in the medieval atmosphere that still reigns here.
+Today, Château de Grimaud is a major cultural site, attracting visitors eager to discover its fascinating history and immerse themselves in the medieval atmosphere that still reigns there.
 Visible from neighboring Var villages such as Cogolin, Gassin and Saint Tropez, the château has become the emblem of the village of Grimaud, even appearing on its coat of arms.

 The architecture of Château de Grimaud